0ql/Coffeetyper-Svelte/README.md

 ### Should you use Donkeytype?

-It still lacks many features and doesn't come close to the features of Monkeytype.
-But it provides the most important functions of a typing test and is defenetly useable.
+It still lacks some features and isn't so feature rich as Monkeytype.
+But it provides the most important functions and statistics of a typing test and is definitely useable.

 ### Contribute